Switzerland-EU partnership row facing deadline | DW | 30.06.2019

 EU-based brokers and banks usually generate more than half of the turnover on Swiss stock markets, including holdings in heavyweights such as Nestle, Roche and Novartis.

-Although not directly linked with the partnership treaty, it is being used by the EU as a bargaining chip to get Bern to ratify the deal.
+Although not directly linked with the partnership treaty, preferrential treatment termination is being used by the EU as a bargaining chip to get Bern to ratify the deal.

 The partnership treaty, in the works since 2014 and officially known as the Institutional Framework Agreement, is supposed to "ensure a more uniform and efficient" governance on issues such as mutual market access and labor movement between the alpine nation and surrounding EU neighbors.